 Conclusion

 Applying parameters to an SQL query is a good practice that boosts the security, performance, and readability of the query.
 Other ways of managing data include stored procedures, sp_executesql, output parameters, and table-valued parameters (TVP).
-All of these solutions help in data processing and improve the speed and efficiency of data managed in the queries.
+All of these solutions help in data processing and improve the speed and efficiency of data management in queries.
+In this blog, you have gained knowledge on why using parameters is always preferred in SQL statements.

 Take your skills to the next level by enrolling in our SQL Training Course today and gaining hands-on experience.
 Also, prepare for job interviews with our SQL interview questions, prepared by industry experts.